-Since the amount of recharge to the groundwater system exceeds the amount of water withdrawn from the system, the quantity of groundwater available for public water supply is more than adequate, both presently and into the future.
+Since the amount of recharge to the groundwater system exceeds the amount of water withdrawn from the system, the quantity of groundwater available for public water supply is expected to be more than adequate, both presently and into the future.
 Furthermore, any new developments within the jurisdiction of the County Department of Public Works are required to retain all storm water on site.
-This requirement will ensure that storm water runoff emanating from such developments will go into the groundwater system as recharge.
-The County has been in contact with the New York City Department of Environmental Protection regarding its 2017 application to the New York State Department of Environmental Conservation to renew a permit to pump groundwater beneath the Borough of Queens.
-The County has been coordinating with the New York City Department of Environmental Protection and the New York State Department of Environmental Conservation to ensure that there are no adverse impacts to the Long Island aquifer system.
+This requirement ensures that storm water runoff emanating from such developments will go into the groundwater system as recharge.
+The County has been in contact with the New York City Department of Environmental Protection ("DEP") regarding its 2017 application to the New York State Department of Queens.
+The County has been coordinating with the DEP and the DEC to ensure that there are no adverse impacts to the Long Island aquifer system.